davidroeca/nvim-treesitter-tsx-freeze-reproduction/README.md

 # nvim-treesitter TSX syntax bug

-This repository reproduces an issue with syntax highlighting in nvim-treesitter that causes neovim to crash.
+This repository reproduces an issue with syntax highlighting in nvim-treesitter that causes neovim to freeze.

 ## Reproduction